-Stephen Barclay is the Conservative MP for NE Cambridgeshire, elected on 6th May 2010 with a majority of 16,425.
+Stephen Barclay is the Conservative MP for NE Cambridgeshire, re-elected on May 7th 2015 with 28524 votes, taking 55.1% of the vote.

 He lives in the constituency with his wife Karen.
 He works in financial crime prevention.

 Steve was born in 1972 in Lytham, Lancashire.
 After leaving school Steve joined the army, serving as a Second Lieutenant on a Short Service Limited Commission with the Royal Regiment of Fusiliers before going to university.

 He read history at Peterhouse, Cambridge University, after which he studied law at The College of Law, Chester.

 After university he qualified as a solicitor in 1998, before working in a number of businesses including Guardian Royal Exchange, Axa Insurance, the Financial Services Authority, and Barclays Bank, where he is Head of Anti-Money Laundering and Sanctions for the retail Bank.

 He started his political involvement after leaving university by helping on grassroots campaigns in Chester and Watford.
 In 1997 he gained political experience by contesting the safe Labour inner city seat of Manchester Blackley, and in 2001 he fought the marginal seat of Lancaster & Wyre, reducing the sitting MPs majority to 481.

 In 2007 Steve took over as Organiser of the Carlton Political Dinner which raises funds for the Party's target seats, and he is a Director of the Enterprise Forum which promotes links between business and the Conservative Party.